Information for Provisional and Full Applicants

 - To be seeing your supervisor for at least six months prior to applying at a ratio of 1 supervision session per 20 client hours, or monthly, whichever comes first

-- Be seeing a supervisor who meets our criteria as outlined in our Supervision Statement
+- Be seeing a supervisor who meets our criteria as outlined on our Supervision Requirements webpage

 - Have a minimum of 200 client hours – which includes the hours done during study

-- A list of professional development covering a period of at least 12 months prior to applying that meets our minimum of 50 hours per year.
-Refer to our Application FAQs page.
+- A list of continuous professional development (CPD) covering a period of at least 12 months prior to applying that meets our minimum of 40 hours per year.
+Refer to our CPD Requirements webpage.

 - Agree to and abide by: